transtone/ant-design-vue/components/locale-provider/index.en-US.md

 We provide some locale like English, Chinese, Russian, German, French and etc, all locale packages can be found in [here](https://github.com/vueComponent/ant-design-vue/tree/master/components/locale-provider).

-Note: if you need to use antd's UMD dist file, please use `antd/dist/antd-with-locales.js` and corresponding moment locale:
+Note: if you need to use antd's UMD dist file, please use `antd/dist/antd-with-locales.js` and corresponding dayjs locale:

 ```html
 <template>